Instructions for Form 1023 Part I (1) Identification of Applicant

 The new Form 1023 online version on Pay.gov

-You can download a printable copy of the form 1023 here but please only use it as a reference and fill the actual form online on pay.gov.
+You can still download a printable PDF copy of Form 1023 here, but use it only as a reference; the official form must be completed online at pay.gov.

 Form 1023 Part I, Full name of organization (exactly as it appears in your organizing document)